lencioni/node-fetch/docs/v3-UPGRADE-GUIDE.md

 node-fetch v3.x brings about many changes that increase the compliance of WHATWG's [Fetch Standard][whatwg-fetch].
-However, many of these changes mean that apps written for node-fetch v2.x needs to be updated to work with node-fetch v3.x and be conformant with the Fetch Standard.
+However, many of these changes mean that apps written for node-fetch v2.x need to be updated to work with node-fetch v3.x and be conformant with the Fetch Standard.
 This document helps you make this transition.